mokuda2/senioryearreflection/_posts/2024-04-06-Prodigal-Father-Prodigal-Son.md

 “People in the Church say that they're accepting of others.
 They're not.
 In this last conference when President Nelson said to not listen to the unbelievers, I thought about if Kiyoshi were a youth and he took that to heart.
 With David's decision to leave the Church, would we have a family where we can learn to love and listen to each other and respect each other’s differences, or would we have a rift within our family to not listen to the unbelievers?

 “As I read your reflection, your liking guys was something that you knew very well about yourself.
-It's not just a teenage phase of like, 'Maybe I like guys, maybe I like girls.'
+It's not just a teenage phase of, 'Maybe I like guys, maybe I like girls.'
 I think some guidance is appropriate in those kinds of situations.
 But you've learned and you've grown from your experiences with dating guys.
 I can tell that you want to get to know others and develop an actual relationship with someone, and I think you're capable of being a good husband and father like any other good person.”
 She told me about an extended family’s situation of a parent leaving the family because she couldn’t put up a wall with her orientation anymore.
 “Not that mixed-orientation marriages can't work, but thinking that marrying someone of the opposite sex is the only way that a marriage can work isn't how it is for everyone.
 So to answer your question, as I've become more open to other people's perspectives, I've come to see that there isn't just one way for every single person to be happy."

 After some conversation, I felt more at ease.
 I was super grateful that I had talked to Shari.
 I couldn’t remember the last time I had a deep conversation like this with her.
 I knew she would be safe to talk to.